camunda/camunda-docs-manual/content/reference/rest/history/process-instance/get-process-instance.md

 ---

-Retrieves a single historic process instance according to the `HistoricProcessInstance` interface in the engine.
+Retrieves a historic process instance by id, according to the `HistoricProcessInstance` interface in the engine.

 # Method